mushus96/CodeToCommentGenerator/README.md

 ```shell
 python code/run.py--do_test --model_type roberta --model_name_or_path microsoft/graphcodebert-base --test_filename dataset/python/test.jsonl --max_source_length 256 --max_target_length 128 --beam_size 10  --eval_batch_size 4 --output_dir test/gcb --load_model_path weights/gcb/checkpoint-best-bleu/pytorch_model.bin
 ```

+## Retrieval Dataset
+We have used {other dataset names} to intermediate fine tune our model.
+But for the final finetuning we required data which was not readily available anywhere.
+We decided to scrap the data from official websites of Scikit Learn, PyTorch, Numpy, Tensorflow.